EqualFiLabs/zkd/docs/ARCHITECTURE.md

 A hard separation between **AIR authoring** and **backend implementation** maximizes portability and future-proofing.
 Winterfell and Plonky families evolve rapidly; by pinning a common IR and schema-verified profiles, proofs remain reproducible even as libraries diverge.
 This modular model mirrors the UNIX philosophy: small, composable units — algebraic front-end, interchangeable engines.

+The cryptographic and privacy modules unify proof commitments, enabling native interoperability with EVM and deterministic hiding for private inputs without breaking cross-backend determinism.

 **Mantra:** *“Change the engine, keep the math.”*